bfut/ReaScripts/README.md

 * bfut_MIDI notes to items (notes to subtrack, note pitch as item pitch).lua
 * bfut_MIDI notes to items (notes to subtrack, note pitch as item rate).lua

 Converts MIDI notes to media items in one go.
+Note velocity as item volume.

+How to set up item/sample loader:
+  1. Select MIDI item(s) on one track.
+  2. Select another track with various media items.
+  3. Each used note row will point to one of the media items.
+  4. If there are not enough media items, you'll get empty items.

 How to use:
-  1. Select MIDI item(s), all on the same track.
+  1. Select MIDI item(s).
   1. Select a track. (optional)
   1. Run the script.